ashwiniyer176/Computer-Vision/Alzheimer's Detection/README.md

 # Detecting Alzheimer's from MRI Scans
 Alzheimer's disease is a progressive neurologic disorder that causes the brain to shrink (atrophy) and brain cells to die.
 Alzheimer's disease is the most common cause of dementia — a continuous decline in thinking, behavioral and social skills that affects a person's ability to function independently.
 The early signs of the disease include forgetting recent events or conversations.
 As the disease progresses, a person with Alzheimer's disease will develop severe memory impairment and lose the ability to carry out everyday tasks.
 The objective is to detect the various levels of Alzheimer's present in a patient using MRI scans.
-The model thus predicts the stage at which the patient is.

 ## Dataset

 The dataset used is the [Alzheimer's Dataset (4 Class of Images)](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images) from Kaggle.
 The 4 class labels are: